SelmaBoubou/Bone-drilling-and-temperature-measurement/README.md

 2. Preparation of the bone samples
 3. Drilling of the bone samples
 4. Collecting and Analyse the data
-5. Give conclusion on the influence of each parameters during the experiments
+5. Give conclusion on the influences of each parameters during the experiments

 # Equipements used
-- Thermocoup
+- Thermocouple
 - Mazak Machine
 - Roughness test SV-3000
 - Scanning Electron Microscope (SEM)